bakatrouble/django-simple-user/README.rst

 Bonuses
 -------

 There are some cases where you only want ``username`` or ``email`` but not both fields in your model.
-Django Clean User has got you covered.
+Django Simple User has got you covered.
 You can use ``AbstractUserWithUsername`` or ``AbstractUserWithEmail`` to achieve each scenario.

 For a User model with ``username`` as identifying field but without ``first_name``, ``last_name`` and ``email`` do:

 ::

-    from clean_user.models import AbstractUserWithUsername
+    from simple_user.models import AbstractUserWithUsername

     class User(AbstractUserWithUsername):